rockettheme/docs/Docs/wordpress/themes/manticore/particle_wordpress.md

 ---
-title: Koleti: WordPress Post Particle
+title: Manticore: WordPress Post Particle
-description: Your Guide to Recreating Elements of the Koleti Demo for WordPress
+description: Your Guide to Recreating Elements of the Manticore Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/koleti:Koleti
+breadcrumb: /wordpress:WordPress/!themes:Themes/manticore:Manticore

 ---